Introduction: Why Iron for Kids Is So Important

 Iron-Rich Plant-Based Foods

-Note: Combine plant-based iron with vitamin C (like oranges or tomatoes) for better absorption.
+Tip: Combine plant-based iron with vitamin C-rich foods (like oranges or strawberries) for better absorption.

 Explore more: Iron-Rich Foods